Sports and Activities

 - Flying in hang gliders, ultralights, experimental aircraft, or hot-air balloons (nontethered); parachuting; and flying in aircraft as part of a search and rescue mission are unauthorized activities.
 Tethered hot-air balloon flights are authorized, and a flying plan must be submitted.

 - Motorized go-carts and motorbike activities are unauthorized for Cub Scout and Boy Scout programs.
-Go-carting conducted at a commercial facility that provides equipment and supervision of cart operation is authorized upon submittal of a completed tour and activity plan.
-Participating in motorized speed events, including motorcycles, boats, drag racing, demolition derbies, and related events are not authorized activities for any program level.
+Go-carting conducted at a commercial facility that provides equipment and supervision of cart operation is authorized with parental consent for any youth participant.
+Participating in motorized speed events (racing), including motorcycles, boats, drag racing, demolition derbies, and related events are not authorized activities for any program level.

 - Pointing any type of firearm or simulated firearm at any individual is unauthorized.
-Scout units may plan or participate in paintball, laser tag or similar events where participants shoot at targets that are neither living nor human representations.
-Units with council approval may participate in formally organized historical reenactment events, where firearms are used and intentionally aimed over the heads of the reenactment participants.
-The use of paintball guns, laser guns or similar devices may be utilized in target shooting events with council approval and following the Sweet 16 of BSA Safety.
-Council approval means the approval of the Scout Executive or his designee on a tour permit specifically outlining details of the event.
-(However, law enforcement departments and agencies using firearms in standard officer/agent training may use their training agenda when accompanied with appropriate safety equipment in the Law Enforcement Exploring program.)
+This prohibition includes archery tag.
+Scout units may plan or participate in paintball, laser tag, or similar events where participants shoot at targets that are neither living nor human representations.
+Units may participate in formally organized historical reenactment events, where firearms are used and intentionally aimed over the heads of the reenactment participants.
+The use of paintball guns, laser guns, or similar devices may be utilized in target shooting events following the Sweet 16 of BSA Safety.

 - Hunting is not an authorized Cub Scout or Boy Scout activity, although hunting safety is part of the program curriculum.